devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

 ![self-attention matirx evolution](/assets/images/self-attention-evolution.png)

-If we look at the output of self-attention, the size of output matrix is not equal to the input.
+If we look at the output of self-attention, the size of the output matrix is not equal to the input.
 This is anticipated as self-attention is to be used as one of the many heads of the multi-headed attention.

 ## Multi-head Attention

 As said before, the self-attention is used as one of the heads of the multi-headed.
-Each head performs their own self-attention process, which means, they have separate Q, K and V and also have different output vector of size (4, 64) in our example.
+Each head performs their self-attention process, which means, they have separate Q, K and V and also have different output vector of size (4, 64) in our example.

-To produce the required output vector with correct dimension (4, 512), all heads will combine their output by concatenating with each other.
+To produce the required output vector with the correct dimension of (4, 512), all heads will combine their output by concatenating with each other.

 Assume h1, h2 and h3 are the outputs from 3 different heads.